 On July 19, 2019, John B. Howard was appointed Commissioner of the New York State Public Service Commission (Commission), his term runs through February 1, 2024.
 Mr. Howard served as Chair of the Commission between February and September of 2021.

-Mr. Howard brings over 37 years of New York State service, serving in various roles in the Legislature and Executive branches, with vast experience in the energy sector to the Commission.
+Mr. Howard brought more than 37 years of New York State service to the position, serving in various roles in the Legislature and Executive branches, with vast experience in the energy sector to the Commission.
 At the New York Power Authority, he was responsible for monitoring relevant activities at the Federal Energy Regulatory Commission (FERC), Department of Environmental Conservation and the Commission.

-As Executive Director for then Member of Assembly Paul D. Tonko, Chair of the Assembly Energy Committee he developed and led the Chairman’s program in energy policy and legislation including low cost energy programs, electric deregulation, authority reform and energy taxes.
+As Executive Director for then Member of Assembly Paul D. Tonko, Chair of the Assembly Energy Committee he developed and led the Chairman’s program in energy policy and legislation including low-cost energy programs, electric deregulation, authority reform and energy taxes.
 Mr. Howard served as Deputy Chief of Staff to then Attorney General Andrew M. Cuomo where he developed and oversaw implementation of the Attorney General’s Community Partnership Initiative and worked on the Attorney Generals’ Wind Energy Industry initiative.

 See other web pages in the category: Other